joshdcar/AppD-Azure-Kickstart/labs/labs.md

 ### **Azure Powershell**

 1. Open a powershell prompt.
 This can be done directly or by entering pwsh at the terminal\command prompt.
-2. Enter ``` connect AzAccount ``` at the prompt.
+2. Enter ``` connect-AzAccount ``` at the prompt.
 Follow the instructions to the website and take note of the code

    ![azurePsPrompt][azurePsPrompt]
 3. Enter the code into your browser window